johan1252/AlexaWeatherNetwork/README.md

 ## Expansion Ideas
  * MMS Trend Graphs
- 	* Allow users to send trend graphs such as wind speed, min and max temperature, etc. for the last 7 days to a user's cell phone.
+ 	* Allow users to send trend graphs such as wind speed, min and max temperature, etc. for the next 7 days to a user's cell phone.
 This expands on the current SMS capability to allow MMS messages.
 Where valuable statistics can be presented in graphical format.
 	* Example created:
 	* ![Alt text](sampleTrendGraph.png?raw=true)